bigskysoftware/htmx/www/docs.md

     * An optional swap delay is applied (see the [hx-swap](/attributes/hx-swap) attribute)
     * The actual content swap is done
         * the `htmx-swapping` class is removed from the target
+        * the `htmx-added` class is added to each new piece of content
         * the `htmx-settling` class is applied to the target
         * A settle delay is done (default: 100ms)
         * The DOM is settled
         * the `htmx-settling` class is removed from the target
+        * the `htmx-added` class is removed from each new piece of content

 You can use the `htmx-swapping` and `htmx-settling` classes to create [CSS transitions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions) between pages.